South Carolina Property Tax Rate A Complete Guide

 “Where do I find my home's value?”

-If you've owned your home for long enough that you've already paid property tax at least once, you can figure out the value by looking at your last tax bill.
+If you've owned your home for long enough that you've already paid personal property tax at least once, you can figure out the value by looking at your last tax bill.
 Divide your total paid by the local tax rate and you'll get an assessed value.
 Be aware, though – if you've done any major renovations or additions since then, your property value will probably be higher this year.

 "What is my property tax rate?”